Spiritual signs in nature and their meaning in indigenous cultures

 Seeing a feather on the ground

-Finding a feather on your path is one of the natural signs that many people notice.
+Finding a feather on one's path is one of the natural signs that many people notice.
 In several traditions, feathers are associated with birds, which symbolize the connection between earth and sky.

 In some spiritual interpretations, a feather can represent: